barto-ber/accountancy/README.md

-# datev
+# accountancy
-Lets try to analyse a completely accountancy 2018 from an e-comerce company.
+Lets try to analyse a completely accountancy for one year from an e-comerce company.